Nodws/H-rte/README.md

-# Härte
+# Härte CSS
-Harte is a pure CSS library to reset and style semantic HTML elements.
+Harte.css is a tiny CSS library to hard-reset and style semantic HTML elements.
 Ideal for fast prototyping, static HTML pages, Markdown-generated documents.

-✓ No build steps
+- [x] No build steps
-✓ No dependencies
+- [x] No dependencies
-✓ No JavaScript
+- [x] No JavaScript
-✓ No configuration needed
+- [x] No configuration needed
-✓ No refactoring required
+- [x] No refactoring required
-✓ ~2.35kB gzipped
+- [x] ~2.35kB gzipped